hg522/Vue-App-NPI/README.md

 # Ticketing System in Vue.js
 ```
-This is a web applicatiion creating using Vue.js where user has to login to get access to a homepage where data
-of the ticketing system is shown.
+This is a web applicatiion created using Vue.js where user has to login to get access to a homepage where data of the ticketing system is shown.
 ```

 ## Project setup